 I’ve read all the books about childcare, taken him to all the parks, gone for hours-long walks, read to him, played with him, and loved him as much as a dad could.

 Unfortunately, I’m always second fiddle to mom, who is also a stay at home parent.
 This is one of the downsides when both parents are stay at home parents.

-When our son was in preschool, there was a lot more balance and appreciation.
-Every time I picked him up from school, he would shout the loudest “Daddddddddy!” when he saw me.
+Fortunately, now that our son is back in school, there is a lot more balance and appreciation.
+Every time I pick him up from school, he shouts the loudest “Daddddddddy!” when he sees me.

 Much Less Guilt After Seeing The Data